-Pre-retirement Surviving Spouse Pension
+Pre-retirement Death Benefits

-Your Spouse is automatically covered by a pre-retirement surviving Spouse pension if:
+If you are married: Your Spouse is automatically covered by a pre-retirement surviving spouse pension if:

-- you are Vested (see pages 12-13 for information on vesting); and - you die before you start your pension (your Annuity Starting Date).
+- you are Vested (see pages 12-13 for information on Vesting); and - you die before you start your pension (your Annuity Starting Date).

-Generally, the Pre-retirement Surviving Spouse Pension will provide your Spouse with a monthly pension for life, equal to one-half of the monthly pension you would have received if you had Retired and elected the 50% Joint and Survivor Pension.
+Generally, the pre-retirement surviving spouse pension will provide your Spouse with a monthly pension for life, equal to one-half of the monthly pension you would have received if you had Retired and elected the 50% Joint and Survivor Pension.
 That is, if you die after satisfying the eligibility requirements (age and Service Credit) for a pension, but before starting your pension, your surviving Spouse will immediately be eligible to receive a benefit equal to what he or she would have received under the 50% Joint and Survivor Pension if you had begun that pension the day before you died.
-If you die before satisfying the age requirements for a pension, your Spouse will be eligible to begin receiving the Pre-retirement Surviving Spouse Pension on the date that you would have first become eligible for a pension.

-Your Spouse may choose to wait and begin receiving the Pre-retirement Surviving Spouse Pension at a later time, but no later than the first of the month after you would have reached Normal Retirement Age.
+If you die before satisfying the eligibility requirements for a pension, your Spouse will be eligible to begin receiving the pre-retirement surviving spouse pension on the date that you would have first become eligible for a pension.
+Your Spouse may choose to wait and begin receiving the pre-retirement surviving spouse pension at a later time, but no later than the first of the month after you would have reached Normal Retirement Age.
 The monthly amount may be higher because of the postponement.